abunuwas/api-world-2021/README.md

 ## How to work with this repo

 This repo provides examples for my talk at the **API World Conference 2021**.
-The title of my talk is "Pure APIs: Leveraging API documentation to deliver reliable API integrations".
+The title of my talk is "Pure APIs: Development Workflows for Successful API Integrations".
 The code in this repo includes the implementation of a simple TODO REST API in Python, using the popular FastAPI framework.
 The specification for the API is included under the [oas.yaml](oas.yaml) file.